 Why is it that people are not as responsive to push marketing as they used to be?
 The simple answer is that consumer behavior has evolved.
 Today, a customer’s journey is longer and non-linear.
 They are no longer buying anything off the shelf merely after having read or seen an ad.

-In fact, prospects find custom, educational content like blogs, case studies etc. (pull content) more useful than salesy messages.
-They also seek their friend’s advice and suggestion before making any purchase, read online ratings and reviews and do tonnes of other things than just give in to your cold call!
+In fact, prospects find custom, educational content like blogs, case studies, etc. (pull content) more useful than salesy messages.
+They also seek their friend’s advice and suggestions before making any purchase, read online ratings and reviews, and do tons of other things than just giving in to your cold call!

-For a better understanding of how you can follow suit, let’s discuss each stage of the marketing funnel, the corresponding buyer’s persona and which strategy you should ideally go for.
+To better understand how you can follow suit; let’s discuss each stage of the marketing funnel, the corresponding buyer’s persona, and which strategy you should ideally go for.

 Pro Tip: For more interactive content ideas and examples you can use our Idea Generator Tool!

-You can also bank upon e-books and guides as they are considered to be high-value.
+You can also bank upon eBooks and guides as they are considered to be high-value.
 Gate them and ask people for their email address in exchange.
-This can easily help build your email list and through an email campaign you can obviously show them the way further/deeper into your marketing funnel.
-HubSpot has an entire section on the website with e-book listings!
-Time and again, they are able to show the world why they are an industry thought leader.
+This can easily help build your email list and through an email campaign, you can show them the way further/deeper into your marketing funnel.
+HubSpot has an entire section on the website with eBook listings!
+Time and again, they can show the world why they are an industry thought leader.

 You can perhaps also create educational webinars and ‘how-to’ videos to showcase your expertise, just like Search Engine Journal.

 In fact, we also publish case studies to gain our prospects’ confidence.
-Here’s one where we talk about how Macroscape was able to collect leads and achieve a conversion rate of 36% using an interactive quiz they built on our app.
+Here’s one where we talk about how Macroscape collected leads and achieved a conversion rate of 36% using an interactive quiz they built on our app.

 You can also use two other pull content types: product-specific webinars and e-courses.
-Both give you an opportunity to subtly persuade them to choose you.
+Both allow you to subtly persuade them to choose you.
 See the screenshot of a product-specific webinar by Microsoft.
 They use it to not only capture leads but also demonstrate their product!

 Next, and once again, we’d recommend you to use interactive quizzes and calculators to pull in prospects in your favor.
-Continuing with the interior designer example, you can perhaps create a ‘Should I Re-do my Rental Apartment’ quiz?
-As a call-to-action on the results page of the quiz, you can link them to your blog on ‘What You Should Not Touch in Your Rental Apartment’.
-It’s one way of getting them to engage with your blog and evaluate your knowledge as a designer.
+Continuing with the travel consultant example, you can perhaps create a ‘Should I Re-do my Summer Travel’ quiz?
+As a call-to-action on the results page of the quiz, you can link them to your blog on ‘Which Countries You Should Avoid During Summer’.
+It’s one way of getting them to engage with your blog and evaluate your knowledge as a travel consultant.

 This is where you need to give one last and final incentive to your qualified leads.
 Since pull marketing works perfectly, you can send them a discount coupon or recommend a free demo or a free trial.
 Why?
-Because they have come this far in their journey of finding a solution and so they must be genuinely interested in your products and services.
-You can send them these offers through newsletters or use it as a pop-up on your website.
+Because they have come this far in their journey of finding a solution, they must be genuinely interested in your products and services.
+You can send them these offers through newsletters or use them as a pop-up on your website.
 Seeing these lucrative, special deals they are likely to give them a shot and eventually turn into buyers.
-Search Engine Journal uses the exit pop-up to lure their prospects.

 How do you Retain your Customers?